A Comparison of Wills and Living Trusts

-Many people new to estate planning ask: Do I need a will or a trust?
+Many people new to estate planning ask: Do I need a will or a revocable living trusts?
 In some cases, you may only need a will.
-In other cases, a will and trust will offer the protection and benefits that better serve your goals.
+In other cases, a will and revocable living trusts will offer the protection and benefits that better serve your goals.

 Here’s a quick look at how these planning tools are alike and how they are different.